-13.3.
+13.4.
 National security

 Eligible activities under this grant may have national security implications.
-It is your responsibility to consider any such implications of your proposed CRC-P and identify and manage any risks, particularly relating to export controls, foreign interference and technology transfer, before submitting your application and to comply with any applicable requirements if it is successful.
+It is your responsibility to consider any such implications of your proposed CRC-P and identify and manage any risks, particularly relating to export controls, intellectual property protection, espionage and foreign interference and unwanted transfer of technology, data or other knowledge.